Master of Arts Degree Program

 - BSCI 50196 Individual Investigation (no more than 6 hours may be applied towards the degree)

-Students holding a bachelors degree without K-12 teacher certification must take at least 23 hours of biological science courses.
+Students holding a bachelors degree without K-12 teacher certification must take at least 23 hours of biological science courses; courses outside of BSCI must be approved by the MA coordinator and be a curricular "fit" with the degree program.

 All prospective students must apply online through the Kent State University’s Admissions Office.

-Upon admission into the program, students should consult with the MA Coordinator, Dr. Jen Mou (who will serve as their advisor) to structure a course of study applicable to their professional needs, academic training, and interests and complete a program of study form.
+Upon admission into the program, students should consult with the MA Coordinator, xmou [at] kent.edu (Dr. Jen Mou) (who will serve as their advisor) to structure a course of study applicable to their professional needs, academic training, and interests and complete a program of study form.
 All graduate students, including those in the MA program, are subject to the rules and regulations specified in the graduate catalog.
 Students in the program should be familiar with academic rules and university organization/policies available in our Graduate Catalog.

 Student interested in enrolling in this program should contact: